Natural Resources for Class 9

 4. Mining Activities: Mining operations can release heavy metals, toxic chemicals, and acidic substances into the soil.
 These contaminants can persist in the soil for long periods, affecting soil structure and fertility.

-5. Urbanization: The expansion of urban areas brings increased construction activities, vehicle emissions, and waste generation.
+5. Urbanisation: The expansion of urban areas brings increased construction activities, vehicle emissions, and waste generation.
 Urban waste disposal, improper management of construction materials, and vehicle-related pollutants can all contribute to soil pollution.

 6. Deforestation: Clearing forests for agriculture or development exposes the soil to erosion and degradation.
 Soil in deforested areas is more vulnerable to pollution from other sources due to reduced vegetation cover.